DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | Inner London                             | £24,254 | £35,081 |
 | Outer London                             | £22,924 | £33,759 |
 | London fringe                            | £20,594 | 31,421  |

+## Holidays

+You'll get more days holiday than people in many other professions.
+In school, full-time teachers work 195 days per year.

+For comparison, you'd work 227 days per year (on average) if you worked full time in an office.

+## Teachers' pension scheme

+The teachers’ pension scheme is one of the most generous in the country.
+It is a 'defined benefit' pension and is:

+* based on your teaching salary rather than the amount of money you pay in
+* registered with HM Revenue and Customs - so your contributions are tax-free
+* flexible and allows you to take some of it as a tax-free lump sum

+You also get other insurance benefits too.
+You can find out more on [the teachers' pension scheme website](https://www.teacherspensions.co.uk/members/new-starter.aspx).

+## Support for early career teachers

+All teachers are given extra support during their first 2 years in teaching called [ECF-based training](/support-for-early-career-teachers).
+This helps early career teachers (ECTs) develop their knowledge, teaching skills and working habits.

+This support includes:

+* paid time away from classroom teaching to focus on your development
+* a high quality training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework)
+* a mentor who will give you guidance and support

+The term early career teacher (ECT) replaced newly qualified teacher (NQT).